ianmay/aws_hello_world/README.md

 Many of my friends have been telling me how cool serverless functions are.
 And so its been one of the things I really wanted to try out for a while.

 ### Bootstraping a simple python hello world function with AWS Serverless Application Model
 The "AWS Serverless Application Model" or SAM is pretty neat.
-It can be used to provide boiler plate code examples, and better, allow you to test them locally before pushing it up into aws.
+It can be used to provide boilerplate code examples, and better, allow you to test them locally before pushing it up into AWS.

-To set up a boiler plate python app you just need to run `sam init`
+To set up a boilerplate python app you just need to run `sam init`

 ![image description](doc/assets/sam-init.png)

 I did run into a problem where it failed cloning at first.
 Turned out that as I was on Windows I needed to set `LongPathsEnabled` in the registry for windows first.
-You can check it via regedit under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` or in powershell, example below.
+You can check it via regedit under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` or in PowerShell, example below.
 After that re-running sam init worked fine.

 ```Powershell
 # check LongPathsEnabled (should be 1 for enabled)